-Vix provides the central system engine, which takes inputs from Dublin Bus AVL/Bus Eireann AVL and Luas and outputs the data on to over 700 street displays and the National Journey Planner.
-Vix also plans to help integrate the North and South systems to facilitate real-time passenger information (RTPI) for cross-border travel.
+Vix provides the central system engine, which takes inputs from Dublin Bus AVL/Bus Eireann AVL and Luas and outputs the data on to more than 700 street displays and the National Journey Planner.
+Vix also plans to help integrate the North and South systems to facilitate RTPI for cross-border travel.

-The NTA won an excellence in innovation award in 2015 for this product, and was nominated for an award in Transport Ticketing in the UK in 2017.
+The NTA won an excellence in innovation award in 2015 for this product, and has been nominated for an award in Transport Ticketing in the UK in 2017.